-The following items are included in your UHF5400 single pack.
+The following items are included in your ULTRA550 single pack.
+If you have purchased a twin pack, you will have two items of each.

-Oricom UHF5400 Accessories
+Oricom ULTRA550 Accessories

-The following Oricom UHF5400 accessories can be purchased directly from Oricom.
-Visit www.oricom.com.au or call (02) 4574 8888.
+The following Oricom ULTRA550 accessories can be purchased directly from Oricom.
+Visit www.oricom.com.au or call or (02) 4574 8888.

-Model No. Description 0 THMIC5000 Throat microphone with voice tube for noisy environments.
-8 EARSET5000 Earbud with 3.5mm jack suits SPKMIC5000 or any radio with 3.5mm jack ×O EBVOX5000 Small compact speaker with in-line mic
+Model No. Description 0 THMIC5000 Throat microphone with voice tube for noisy environments. Ø SPKMIC5000 Heavy duty IP54 speaker microphone S EARSET5000 Earbud with 3.5mm jack suits SPKMIC5000 or any radio with 3.5mm jack O EBVOX5000 Small compact speaker with in-line mic 2U0003 SMA to FME Adaptor to connect ULTRA550 to an external antenna via an FME connector.